Climbing in Greenland

 The big climb on the Greenlandic mountain

 We continued our climb at seven the next morning.
-Fortunately, the first few pitches were easy, which made them ideal as a means of warming up, after which the difficulty of the climb increased considerably.
+Fortunately, the first few pitches were easy.
+That made them ideal as a means of warming up, after which the difficulty of the climb increased considerably.
 It took me about an hour to complete a long winding route.

 I had a vague description of the route, but it was still incredibly nerve-wracking.
-I was never completely sure that we were heading the right way, and every now and again I had to choose a route where I knew there was no way back.
+I was never completely sure that we were heading the right way.
+Every now and again I had to choose a route where I knew there was no way back.
 It was now very clear to us that the adventure we’d hoped to experience was well underway.

 Give up climbing in Greenland?